 On the other hand, the index also indicated where KSA can develop further, including the rising number of secure internet servers, and to a lesser extent, increasing the share of individuals with accounts at financial institutions, and postal reliability (see exhibit 10).
 While servers and postal service as infrastructure matters are already being improved, consumers’ possession of a bank account appears to be mainly a cultural issue.
 KSA banks already offer a wide range of services, and some are online-only, so the barriers do not seem to be due to a lack of infrastructure.
-A recent survey shows that the most common reasons why Saudis do not have a bank account are a lack of financial resources and relying on a family member’s account.43 Notes: 43 Financial Inclusion in Saudi Arabia
+A recent survey shows that the most common reasons why Saudis do not have a bank account are a lack of financial resources and relying on a family member’s account.

 Saudi Arabia’s population distribution is another factor that gives e-commerce an advantage over conventional retail.
-Though 13.9 million of the Kingdom’s total population of 34.8 million people are located in the three major cities – Riyadh, Jeddah, and Mecca – the overall population density is very low, with 16 people per square kilometer (the global average is 55).44 Notes: 44 World City Populations 2021 Even when one considers the country’s large, virtually uninhabited areas, effective retail coverage of the remaining population by brick-and-mortar stores remains challenging (see exhibit 11).
+Though 13.9 million of the Kingdom’s total population of 34.8 million people are located in the three major cities – Riyadh, Jeddah, and Mecca – the overall population density is very low, with 16 people per square kilometer (the global average is 55).

 With all of this in mind, the rapid development of e-commerce, in parallel with the maturing traditional retail sector, will allow Saudi Arabia to better upscale its overall retail offering and do it in a shorter timeframe.
 Development of e-commerce and overall enhancement of digital infrastructure are key national strategic priorities included in Vision 2030.
-E-commerce will also help drive economic growth, with the domestic online market expected to double to USD 2 billion by 2025.45 Notes: 45 Statista, E-Commerce in Saudi Arabia Report, 2021 The Kingdom is also well positioned to become a regional e-commerce hub, reaching most Middle East markets.
-This would provide Saudi firms with expansion opportunities and lead to the creation of more jobs, foster an entrepreneurial culture, and attract the best and brightest from the region and beyond.
+E-commerce will also help drive economic growth, with the domestic online market expected to double to USD 2 billion by 2025.

 The additional boost in retail spending expected from e-commerce stems mostly from two sources: making more products available to a larger segment of Saudi Arabia’s population, and capturing retail spend currently conducted abroad.